Ronan Keating: Charity work

-Feuds

-Louis Walsh
+Feud with Louis Walsh

 When Keating announced he wanted to take a break from Boyzone, Louis Walsh continued to manage his career.
 Keating achieved a number one hit with "Life is a Rollercoaster" in 2000 while his album sold 4.4 million copies.
 Keating and Walsh later agreed to part company and then had a bitter falling out.

 Walsh told the press: "[Keating] wasn't the most talented one – he's not a great singer and he's got no personality."

 Keating later told Closer magazine: "That man absolutely tried to ruin me and if he thinks we can ever hug and make up he can forget it.
 I haven't heard from him in three years and I wouldn't have a problem if I never saw him again.
 He's not a nice character."

 The feud between the two men had apparently ended by March 2008, after which Keating helped in selecting the finalists in the groups category in The X Factor.
 However, by the time Boyzone celebrated their 20th anniversary in 2013, Walsh had stopped managing the group, claiming his tenure as manager had ended "badly".

-Thom Yorke

-Keating criticised Radiohead frontman Thom Yorke several times in the press throughout late 2008 and early 2009, calling him a "muppet" and an "idiot" due to Yorke allegedly ignoring Keating at a hotel.
-Shortly after Keating's remarks, Kanye West and Miley Cyrus also complained about Yorke's alleged rudeness.
-In response to the accusations, Yorke left a blog on Radiohead's official site for those who were not among "those people I have managed to offend by doing nothing."